stefanofaralli/noisy-kgs-benchmark/README.md

 ## REFERENCES
-- Our code is based on <a heref="https://github.com/pykeen/pykeen"> PyKEEN </a><br>
+- Our code is based on <a href="https://github.com/pykeen/pykeen"> PyKEEN </a>.<br>
-- The datasets are built on top of the existing following datasets:<br>
+- The dataset is built on top of the existing following datasets:<br>
   CODEX small: Tara Safavi and Danai Koutra.
 CoDEx: A Comprehensive Knowledge Graph Completion Benchmark.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing (EMNLP), pages 8328–8350, Online, November 2020.
 Association for Computational